anic17/unicode-getch/README.md

 # Example

 An example usage of the simplicity of unicode-getch can be seen in the following snippet.
-You only need to call `unicode_getch()` and store its result into a `InputUTF8` struct.
+You only need to call `unicode_getch()` and store its result in an `InputUTF8` struct.

 ```c
 #include "unicode_getch.h"